alessandrogentili001/CDMO/README.md

 This repository contains implementations of various approaches to solve the Multiple Couriers Problem (MCP).
 The MCP is a variant of the Vehicle Routing Problem where multiple couriers need to deliver packages to different locations while minimizing the maximum distance traveled by any courier.

+You can find a detailed problem description at **CDMO-project-description.pdf**.

 ## Approaches Implemented

 1. **Constraint Programming (CP)**: Uses constraint satisfaction techniques to model and solve the problem.